Bunker buster

 A bunker buster is a type of munition that is designed to penetrate hardened targets or targets buried deep underground, such as military bunkers.

 Armor piercing shells

-Germany

-Röchling shells were bunker-busting artillery shells, developed by the German engineer August Cönders, based on the theory of increasing sectional density to improve penetration.
+Röchling shells were bunker-busting artillery shells, developed by the German engineer August Coenders, based on the theory of increasing sectional density to improve penetration.
 They were tested in 1942 and 1943 against the Belgian Fort d'Aubin-Neufchâteau.